hashicorp/terraform-provider-azurestack/website/docs/r/windows_virtual_machine_scale_set.html.markdown

 * `storage_account_uri` - (Optional) The Primary/Secondary Endpoint for the Azure Storage Account which should be used to store Boot Diagnostics, including Console Output and Screenshots from the Hypervisor.

--> **NOTE:** Passing a null value will utilize a Managed Storage Account to store Boot Diagnostics.
+-> **NOTE:** Passing a null value will utilize a Managed Storage Account to store Boot Diagnostics

 ---

 A `certificate` block supports the following:

+* `store` - (Required) The certificate store on the Virtual Machine where the certificate should be added.

 * `url` - (Required) The Secret URL of a Key Vault Certificate.

 -> **NOTE:** This can be sourced from the `secret_id` field within the `azurestack_key_vault_certificate` Resource.

-~> **NOTE:** The certificate must have been uploaded/created in PFX format, PEM certificates are not currently supported by Azure.

 ---